-Broccoli is a cold weather crop, meaning that it grows best in soil with temperatures between 65 F. and 75 F. Any warmer than that, and the broccoli will bolt, or go to flower.
+Broccoli is a cold weather crop, meaning that it grows best in soil with temperatures between 65 F. and 75 F. (18-24 C.).
+Warmer than that, and the broccoli will bolt, or go to flower.
 But many gardeners only have a short window available to them where the temperatures are within that range.
-An average gardener must contend with temperatures that rise quickly and stay well above the ideal 65 – 75 F. But, there are things you can do to prevent bolting broccoli.
+An average gardener must contend with temperatures that rise quickly and stay well above the ideal 65 – 75 F. (18-24 C.) range, but, there are things you can do to prevent bolting broccoli.
 Let’s take a look at the best way to grow broccoli in hot weather.

 Hot Weather Effect on Broccoli